gotchoices/votetorrent/README.md

 ## Glossary of Terms:

 * Authority - the entity or system attempting to solicit a vote
-* Solicitation - declaration of a pending voting event, containing the roles to be filled and deadlines
+* Election - declaration of a pending voting event, containing the roles to be filled, cut-off times, and associated rules
-* Election - a declaration of a voting event, including the candidacy, cut-off times, and associated rules
+* Confirmed Election - a declaration of a ready election, including the specific candidacies.
+This is candidacy definition added to the election.
 * Registration - list of eligible voters, compiled by the authority and made available to stakeholders
 * Stakeholders - the authority, usually the voters, and any other parties who are privy to the voter registration and vote outcome
 * Outcome - the result of a given election